 We are still testing this pattern out to see if it does hold true.
 What is interesting is that for 2020 the moon actually sets in the same place (within 3 degrees) as the sun on the 24th of March further supporting Enoch and the possible need to intercalate for that year.

 Enoch 74:5 On stated months it changes ; and on stated months it makes its progress on each.
 In two the moon sets with the sun, in those two gates which are in the midst, in the third and forth gate.
 It goes forth for seven days , and makes its circuit.

-As you can see in the above chart that this conjunction generally occurs BEFORE the 364th day and the begining of the following year.
-There are a few anomilies (most of which are probably my error) but this pattern holds true for the most part.
+As you can see in the above chart that this conjunction generally occurs BEFORE the 364th day and the beginning of the following year.
+There are a few anomalies (most of which are probably my error) but this pattern holds true for the most part.
 On years that intercalation is required, the conjunction of the setting of the sun and moon in the same location happens AFTER the 364th day.
 However, when a week is added it reverts back to being before the start of the year!